-Today, our member governments continue to grapple with both domestic and external challenges.
-From as early as the first quarter in January 2020, the Board and Management Team of CCRIF began to strategize and create scenarios on the possible impacts of the pandemic.
-This allowed us to quickly pivot and agree on our approach to support our member governments.
-We also began engaging with our development partners to determine how they too would help us to support our member governments.
-We remained cognizant of the multi-hazard environment in which we exist, and which would be further impacted by the pandemic.
+pandemic.
 We are pleased that we did not for a minute pause and were able to secure funding in excess of US\$30 million to support our member governments with their premiums for policy years 2020/21 and 2021/22 or to opt for purchasing increased coverage given the uncertainties that are associated with the changing climate.
 We are thankful to our donors - the European Union; the Multi-Donor Trust Fund (MDTF) of the Central America and Caribbean Catastrophe Risk Insurance Program, administered by the World Bank; and the Government of Canada, through the Canada-CARICOM Climate Adaptation Fund - for their support.

-For policy year 2020/21 our member governments renewed their parametric insurance coverage for tropical rainfall. cyclone, excess earthquake and fisheries ahead of the 2020 Atlantic Hurricane Season, ceding over US\$1 billion in risk to CCRIF and increasing overall coverage by 13 per cent.
+For policy year 2020/21 our member governments all renewed their parametric insurance coverage for tropical rainfall. cyclone, excess earthquake and fisheries ahead of the 2020 Atlantic Hurricane Season, ceding over US\$1 billion in risk to CCRIF and increasing overall coverage by 13 per cent.
 The renewal of countries' catastrophe risk insurance policies at a time when they were faced with the many socioeconomic impacts posed by the COVID-19 pandemic signals the strategic importance our members are placing on disaster risk financing - knowing that this is a key ingredient to advancing their sustainable development prospects.